Best jumper pack for jump starting your car

 It has one USB output port for recharging your smartphone or tablet (2-amp maximum), a built-in flashlight and a battery status indicator.
 The unit weighs just 1.3-lbs and comes with an AC charger.
 Recharging takes about 2-hrs.

 Just so you know, the recommended storage temperatures are 32°F to 140°F. So you can’t leave this in your car or trunk when temps dip below freezing.
 Plan on storing taking the unit indoors at home or work.

 The Wagan iONBOOST™ V8 TORQUE (#7505) sells for $150 and the Lithium cobalt oxide battery provides 400 cranking amps.
-The 10-AWG cables have reverse polarity protection with a alarm to let you know if you’re connecting them backwards.
+The 10-AWG cables have reverse polarity protection with an alarm to let you know if you’re connecting them backward.
 The unit has built-in overcharge protection, overheat protection and overload protection.

 It has two USB output ports for recharging your smartphone or tablet (one with QC3.o and 1-2-amp maximum), a built-in flashlight and a battery status indicator.
 The unit weighs just 1.7-lbs and charges through a USB C port.